cni-genie/CNI-Genie/docs/smart-cni-genie/README.md

 # Use Case

 * Upon creating a pod, the user can manually select the logical network, or multiple logical networks, that the pod should be added to
-*	If upon creating a pod no logical network is included in the yaml configuration, CNI Genie will automatically select one of the available CNI plugins
+*	Alternatively, the use can decide to include no logical network in pod yaml configuration.
+In this case, CNI-Genie smartly selects one of the available CNI plugins
-   *	CNI Genie maintains a list of KPIs for all available CNI plugins.
-Examples of such KPIs are occupancy rate, number of subnets, response times
+*	For this purpose, CNI-Genie should maintain a list of KPIs for all available CNI plugins.
+Examples of such KPIs are
+  * Network latency
+  * Network bandwidth
+  * End-to-end response time
+  * Percentage of IP addresses used (# of IP addresses used / Total # of IP addresses)
+  * Occupancy rate
+  * A questionnaire filled out by the user to find use-case-optimized CNI plugin

 # How it should work

-In this case user leaves CNI-Genie to decide ideal logical network to be picked up for the pod.
-For this user just defines "cni: genie" in the pod definition.
+In this case user leaves it to CNI-Genie to decide ideal logical network to be selected for a pod.
+The pod yaml looks like this:

 ```yaml
 apiVersion: v1